mojaloop/ci-config-orb-build/README.md

   - "table"
   - "json"

-# Modify your CircleCI job to check critical count
+# For image scans - modify scope
 search:
   scope: "squashed"
 quiet: false
 check-for-app-update: false
 ```

+#### How It Works

+The workflow includes both `grype_image_scan` and `grype_source_scan` jobs.
+Each job checks your configuration and only runs when appropriate:

+- **`grype_image_scan`**: Executes when `scan-type: image` is set or a Dockerfile exists
+- **`grype_source_scan`**: Executes when `scan-type: source` is set or no Dockerfile exists
+- Only one scan type will run per build

+#### Scan Types

+1. **Docker Image Scan** (`scan-type: image`):
+   - Used for repositories that build Docker images
+   - Scans the built Docker image for vulnerabilities
+   - Requires a Dockerfile in the repository
+   - The image must be built in the Build job
+   - Runs after the Build job completes

+2. **Source Code Scan** (`scan-type: source`):
+   - Used for library repositories without Docker images
+   - Scans the source code and dependencies directly
+   - Analyzes package.json, package-lock.json, and other dependency files
+   - No Docker image required
+   - Runs after the Setup job completes

+#### Auto-detection

+If `scan-type` is not specified in `.grype.yaml`, the orb will automatically determine which scan to run:
+- If a `Dockerfile` exists in the repository root → `grype_image_scan` runs
+- If no `Dockerfile` exists → `grype_source_scan` runs

-To completely disable the Grype image scan, set `disabled: true` in your `.grype.yaml` file.
-This will cause the scan job to exit successfully without performing any checks.
+To completely disable Grype scanning, set `disabled: true` in your `.grype.yaml` file.
+This will cause both scan jobs to skip successfully.

 ### Additional Workflows